junemel610/inspecturaGUI/testIR/README.md

 #### Camera Issues
 - Ensure cameras are connected and not used by other applications
-- Check camera indices (0 for top, 2 for bottom)
+- Check camera device paths using `v4l2-ctl --list-devices`
 - Verify camera resolutions are supported
+- Cameras automatically reconnect on disconnection with retry logic
+- Autofocus is disabled automatically on connection
+- Bottom camera frames are mirrored for consistent perspective

 #### AI Model Issues
 - Ensure Hailo driver is installed and running